takitakit/block-editor-vue/README.md

 }
 ```

-### About predefined sets
+### About presets

-For each block element, you can define a predefined set of CSS classes and other attributes that are fixed in advance.
+For each block element, you can define a presets of CSS classes and other attributes that are fixed in advance.
 For example, if the heading requires HTML markup such as ```<h3 class = "title">```, the Heading element is set as follows:

 ```
 Heading: {
-  preDefinedSets: [
+  presets: [
     {level: 'h3', className: 'title', dispName: 'Title of heading'}
   ]
 }